jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 </div>

-The intersting aspect of ARINC429 is that when transmitted, the label is reversed (e.g., binary 01101010 becomes 01010110).
+One interesting aspect of ARINC429 is that when transmitted, the label is reversed (e.g., binary 01101010 becomes 01010110).
 The following table illustrates how a word appears when serialized onto the bus: